wlsy/AKTabBarController/README.md

 ![iPhone portrait](https://github.com/alikaragoz/AKTabBarController/raw/master/Screenshots/ipad-landscape.png)

 ##Todo
-- Support any side of the device, particularly for the iPad.
 - Ability to set the minimum height of the tab bar to display the title.
 - Support different styles (dark, light, etc).
 - Ability to set any background pattern.